OldFreezer/breast-cancer-prediction/README.md

 The goal of this project is to use machine learning models in order to predict malignant tumors in the dataset.
 I have never worked with SciKit or machine learning models in the past so this was a great learning experience for me.

+Everything in this markdown file is put in chronological order.
+This is especially prevalent when I change my model tuner function due to an oversight, which while it forced me to re-run my tests, I still kept the findings from before I changed the tuner.

 ## Credits

 I mostly used the scikit documentation for this project <https://scikit-learn.org/> and some help from StackOverflow and GeeksForGeeks.
 Generative AI was not used at all during this challenge.

 ## Exploratory Data Analysis and Data Processing